 LifeLock vs IdentityForce.
-IdentityForce is made for those who want a identity theft protection that includes insurance policies, vehicle information, court records, SSN monitoring, social media checks, monitoring of sex offenders & more.
+IdentityForce is made for those who want a identity theft protection that includes insurance policies, credit monitoring, SSN monitoring, vehicle information, social media checks, court records, monitoring of sex offenders & more.
 LifeLock does not record all these transactions but is more budget-friendly.
 Read our reviews to know the winner.

 IdentityForce will be your eventual choice if budget is not an issue and you feel you require a higher level of protection that includes medical and legal records and loan screening then IdentityForce will serve you well.